Finloom

 Doesn't force you to switch accounting systems.
 Your accountant is on QuickBooks.
 Your books are clean.
 You don't need a tool that wants to replace your general ledger just to give you a budget vs actual report.
 FP&A sits on top of accounting.
 That's the correct architecture.

 Costs less than $100 per month.
-If you were paying $25 to $100 for Finmark, your budget hasn't changed just because they shut down.
-Don't let the urgency of needing a replacement push you into a $800/mo contract you'll regret in three months.
+If you were paying a small-business budget for Finmark, that budget hasn't changed just because they shut down.
+Don't let the urgency of needing a replacement push you into an enterprise contract you'll regret in three months.

 Lets you start today.
 No sales calls.
 No demo requests.
 No 30 day implementation.
 Sign up, import your data, start planning.
 You already lost time when Finmark shut down.
 Don't lose more.